Public Safety, Economic Development & Transportation and Street Maintenance

 Opened During this Pandemic

 - It serves the diverse population of east Tulsa, by providing primary medical care, dental and behavioral health services, and has an on site lab and pharmacy.
 It serves everyone from the uninsured to the insured.
 It was originally planned to be located on part of McCullough park, but a cooperative agreement with Union public schools allowed us to maintain all the park property for the funded improvements of the park.
 It is located adjacent to the new “Ellen Ochoa” Union Elementary.
-By working together with these community partners, the clinic was able stay within the community, where it can better serve the needs of the community.
+By working together with these community partners, the clinic gained a new location within the community, and gained better access where it can better serve the needs of the community.

 Is In The Design Phase After Much Community Input